HarrisSagiris/ZeroFN/README.md

 ## Features

 1. **Main Menu Navigation**
+   - Specify username for playing
-   - Specify FortniteOG Path
+   - Specify the path of the installed og version
-   - Install Fortnite OG builds
-   - Login with Epic Games Account
-   - Join the ZeroFN Discord community

 2. **Fortnite OG Installation**
    - Select and download Fortnite OG files for specific seasons (e.g., Season 1, Season 2)—currently, only Season 2 is available.
-   - Extract and verify installation directories to ensure all necessary files are present.
+   - Extracts and verifies installation directories to ensure all necessary files are present.

-3. **Epic Games Login**
+3. **Authentication**
-   - Login to your Fortnite account via Epic Games (using a proxy for authentication back to the server).
+   - Directly patching game files to bypass all authentication attempts

 4. **Game and Server Management**
    - Launch the ZeroFN server and Fortnite game client with necessary arguments.
-   - Options to start the server, launch the game, or do both simultaneously.
+   - Launcher will create a new cmd window starting to patch the game while the game loads.

 5. **Discord Community**
    - Direct access to the ZeroFN Discord community for updates and support.